Frequently asked questions

 - What is the oldest think tank in the world?

 - Which countries have the most politically independent think tanks?

 - Are there more think tanks focusing on climate change or on education?

 This directory aims to pull together everything into one place.
 We want to make sure it’s as accessible as possible.
 That’s why it’s an open database — it’s available in its entirety to download and use for non-commercial purposes.

 How reliable is the data in this directory?

 The information in this directory is of different levels of reliability.
 We aim to be transparent in this by labelling the level or processing the data we present has had.
 There are four levels of reliability, described below:

 - Imported: This information is the most basic level.
 We have compiled information from a number of different credible sources.
 However, this data has not been reviewed at all by On Think Tanks, and may not be up-to-date — indeed some think tank with entries of this designation may no longer be functioning.

-- OTT reviewed: Members of our advisory committee have looked at the information and are satisfied that it is in the correct format and accurate.
+- OTT reviewed: Members of On Think Tanks have looked at the information and are satisfied that it is in the correct format and accurate.
 They have also made decisions about whether it should be included in the directory.

 Who is On Think Tanks?